REtipster does not provide tax, investment, or financial advice. Always seek the help of a licensed financial professional before taking action.

 When I graduated from high school, one of the first things my dad did was take me to a Dave Ramsey seminar.

 Being an 18-year-old “man” with my entire adult life ahead of me, I wasn't crazy about the idea of spending an entire Saturday listening to someone yell at me about getting out of debt and saving for retirement.
 Nevertheless – my dad seemed to think it was important, so I went along.

 By the end of the day, my mind was blown.
 I walked away from that seminar with a radically different outlook on my financial future.
 It was one of those rare, life-changing experiences where all the information instantly resonated with me because the truth behind his message was impossible to deny.

-The paradox of the situation is that most 18-year-olds couldn’t care less about saving for retirement.
-It’s one of the last things on the mind of a young person (especially when they don’t have such an obvious illustration showing them what to do).
+The paradox is that most 18-year-olds couldn't care less about saving for retirement.
+It's one of the last things on a young person's mind (especially when they don't have such an obvious illustration showing them what to do).

-Some people try to downplay this illustration with the argument that a 12% ROI over the course of 40+ years is totally unrealistic, but even with a less-optimistic assumption about your average return on investment, the undeniable power of compound interest remains the same.
+Some people try to downplay this illustration with the argument that a 12% ROI over the course of 40+ years is totally unrealistic.
+Still, even with a less-optimistic assumption about your average return on investment, the undeniable power of compound interest remains the same.

 Starting early and sticking to it is far more powerful than starting late.